ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 ### Basic interview questions:

 `1) Tell me about yourself.`<br>
 I'd rather not.
-I kind of need this job.
+I kind of want this job.

 `2) What are your strengths?`<br>
 I'm motivated to understand how things work.